 Update for Grow Hope Saskatchewan:

-This year there are two Catholic farm families in Saskatchewan who have generously dedicated acres towards the project and donations are being collected to sponsor those acres, with profits from the harvest going to support the Canadian Foodgrains Bank ministry to feed some of the world’s most vulnerable people.
+Farm families in Saskatchewan have generously dedicated acres towards the project and donations are being collected to sponsor those acres, with profits from the harvest going to support the Canadian Foodgrains Bank ministry to feed some of the world’s most vulnerable people.

 For more information follow Grow Hope Saskatchewan on Facebook or see the website at: www.mccsk.ca/grow-hope or to make a donation go to the Diocese of Saskatoon Catholic Foundation website: www.dscf.ca